yuyang0828/i2i_master/README.md

 Then just drag or click the upload button to upload the image, and then click `Translate`.

 ## Repo Files Structure

 * `backend` folder contains the backend code
 * `frontend` folder contains the frontend code
-* `experiments` folder contains some notebooks with output during our experiments
+* `experiments` folder contains some notebooks with output during our experiments.
+This files are very large, so it's a zip file.
 * `images` folder contains some sample images that can upload to the website

 ## Acknowledgments